Overlap & Symmetry

 A sigma bond is formed when two s or two pz orbitals overlap.
-Both these orbitals are symmetric around the internuclear axis and so the bond formed is symmetric around the axis too.
+Both these orbitals are symmetric around the internuclear axis.
+The bond formed is symmetric around that axis too.
 Thus, rotation around the internuclear axis brings about no change in the phase of the orbital i.e the sign of the orbital does not change.

 A sigma orbital is formed by s or pz orbitals.

-NOTE – Gerade and ungerade have to do with inversion around the inversion center and sigma symmetry has to do with symmetry around the internuclear axis.
+NOTE – Gerade and ungerade terms have to do with an inversion around the inversion center and sigma symmetry has to do with symmetry around the internuclear axis.

-Whenever p -orbitals are involved in σ bond formation , it is always the pz orbitals that are involved.
+Only pz orbitals are involved in σ bond formation.
 The px and py orbitals form π bonds.